MiniZinc/libminizinc/en/spec.rst

 - Non-terminals are written between angle brackets, :mzndef:`<item>`.
 - Terminals are written in double quotes, e.g. :mzndef:`"constraint"`.
+  A double quote terminal is written as a sequence of three double quotes: :mzndef:`"""`.
 - Optional items are written in square brackets, e.g. :mzndef:`[ "var" ]`.
 - Sequences of zero or more items are written with parentheses and a